-The following Indian Standards contain provisions, which through reference in this text, constitute provision of this standard.
+The standards given below contain provisions, which through reference in this text, constitute provision of this standard.
 At the time of the publication, the editions indicated below were valid.
-All the standards are subject to revision, and parties to agreement based on this standard are encouraged to investigate the possibility of applying the most recent editions of these standards indicated below:
+All the standards are subject to revision, and parties to agreement based on these standards are encouraged to investigate the possibility of applying the most recent edition of these standards: